SkylineCommunications/dataminer-docs/develop/devguide/Connector/ConnectorHelp/Connector_help_pages.md

 # Connector help pages

-For every connector that is developed for DataMiner, a corresponding help page should be created.
-This help page details how the connections should be set up when you create an element with the connector, how the element should be used, etc. If a connector exports child connectors, a help page should also be created for each of these.
+For every connector that is developed for DataMiner, a corresponding help page should be available.
+This help page details among others how the connections should be set up when you create an element with the connector, how the element should be used, etc. If a connector exports child connectors, a help page should also be created for each of these child connectors.

 When you develop a connector using DIS, you can generate the connector help with the *Plugins* > *Generate driver help* option in the [DIS menu](xref:DIS_menu).

-You can also create the connector help directly in MarkDown, starting from our [template](xref:Connector_help_template).
+You can also create the connector help directly in Markdown, starting from our [template](xref:Connector_help_template).
+When you have created the help page, add it in the [dataminer-docs-connectors](https://github.com/SkylineCommunications/dataminer-docs-connectors) repository.

 ## Writing connector help